 More about the position

-- The candidate must be qualified for admission to the ph.d. program at the Faculty of Social Science, University of Oslo (https://www.uio.no/english/research/phd/).
+- The candidate must be qualified for admission to the PhD program at the Faculty of Social Science, University of Oslo.

-- Attractive welfare benefits including excellent benefits for families (kindergarten, paid paternal/maternal leave etc) and a generous pension agreement.
-In addition, Oslo offers a family-friendly environment with its rich opportunities for culture and outdoor activities in its immediate surroundings.
+- attractive welfare benefits and a generous pension agreement, in addition to Oslo’s family-friendly environment with its rich opportunities for culture and outdoor activities.

 How to apply

-- Relevant educational certificates and transcripts of records
+- copies of educational certificates (academic transcripts only).

-- List of 2-3 references (name, relation to candidate, e-mail and phone number)
+- a list of 3 references (name, relation to candidate, e-mail and phone number).